sp94/Peacock.jl/README.md

 ### Topology of photonic bands

 Recently there has been a spike of interest in photonic crystals as a platform for topological photonics [BdP tutorial].
 We provide methods to identify the topological phase of a photonic crystal using Wilson loops.
 A winding in the Wilson loop spectrum can indicate a non-trivial topological phase, with the Chern number given by the winding.
 In this example we reproduce results that demonstrate the photonic crystal with 'fragile' band topology that was introduced by Blanco de Paz et al [BdP fragile ref].
-In the first figure, the Wilson loops through the Hilbert spaces of bands 2&3 are seen to wind with Chern numbers ±1.
-The second figure shows that including the (trivial) acoustic band in the Wilson loop calculation removes the topological winding, and consequently bands 2&3 are said to be 'fragilely topological'.

 ```julia
 using Peacock.Zoo